timmybytes/banquet/README.md

 ### Chakra UI and global theming

 Banquet uses Chakra UI as a component library with a few presets.
 [Theming with Chakra is straightforward](https://chakra-ui.com/docs/theming/customize-theme), and can be updated with your own preferences.
-In `src/pages/_app.tsx`, the Chakra Provider wraps the overall app (as well as a custom `Layout` component that will wrap all pages by default), and aside from[Chakra’s own defaults](https://chakra-ui.com/docs/theming/theme), adds a few settings via a `theme` object imported from `src/theme/index.ts`.
+In `src/pages/_app.tsx`, the Chakra Provider wraps the overall app (as well as a custom `Layout` component that will wrap all pages by default), and aside from [Chakra’s own defaults](https://chakra-ui.com/docs/theming/theme), adds a few settings via a `theme` object imported from `src/theme/index.ts`.

 Theme files, [per Chakra’s own recommendations](https://chakra-ui.com/docs/theming/customize-theme#scaling-out-your-project), are split into `colors.ts`, `fonts.ts`, etc., to allow for scalability, but exported together from the theme `index.ts` file.
 These include some custom global styles, fonts, and colors for Banquet’s own design scheme, but you can simply substitute your own preferences here.